luigidamico100/Music-Genre-Classification/genre_classification/README.md

  - `df_genres_{set}.csv`: name of each example together with the predicted genre

 The generated files are compliant with the input of the [Embedding Projector by Tensorflow](https://projector.tensorflow.org)

+# Inference

+In order to use your trained model on new and unlabeled .wav files, run

+    python model/inference.py {wav_filename} --experiment_name {experiment_name}

+Call the help (`--help`) for more informations.
+The {wav_filename} is the name of a new wav file located in `/data/external/` folder.
+The script print out the predicted genre and the probabilities for each class.